browserengineering/book/book/forms.md

 email---there are typically[^exceptions] two components involved: a front-end that runs in your browser, and a back-end that runs on the server.
-As you use an application, the front- and back-ends send data to each other over HTTP requests.
+As you use an application, the front- and back-ends send data to each other via HTTP requests.

 [^exceptions]: Here's I'm talking in general terms.
 There are some
-    browser applications without a backend, and others where the front-end is very simple and almost all the logic is in the backend.
+    browser applications without a back-end, and others where the front-end is very simple and almost all the logic is in the back-end.

 For example, imagine a simple message board application.
 The server stores the state of the message board---who has posted what---and has